 Parallel U.S. Routes

 Interstate 68 was originally constructed as U.S. 48, and U.S. 48 was decommissioned once the freeway was complete and accepted into the Interstate Highway System.
-A portion of Interstate 68 east of Cumberland parallels U.S. 40.
+A portion of I-68 east of Cumberland parallels U.S. 40.

-The histories of both Interstates 68 and 97 are tied together.
-Maryland originally applied to AASHTO to add the designation of Interstate 68 to the U.S. 50 freeway (John Hanson Highway) east from the Capital Beltway (Interstate 495) to a point west of Annapolis on November 15, 1975.
-AASHTO conditionally approved the western reaches of the route as Interstate 197 while approving the remainder east toward Annapolis and the eventual alignment of I-97 north to Interstate 695 outside Baltimore as Interstate 97.
+The histories of both Interstate 68 and I-97 are tied together.
+Maryland originally applied to the American Association of State Highway and Transportation Officials (AASHTO) for adding the designation of Interstate 68 to the freeway along U.S. 50 (John Hanson Highway) east from the Capital Beltway (I-495) to a point west of Annapolis on November 15, 1975.
+AASHTO conditionally approved the western reaches of the route as Interstate 197 while approving the remainder east toward Annapolis and the eventual alignment of I-97 north to I-695 outside Baltimore as Interstate 97.

 West Virginia – 32.06